When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Are Toddler Tantrums?
 Icon

-When you live with a toddler, it can often feel like you have a timebomb in the house.
-You walk on your tiptoes to avoid an explosion.
-Toddlers can throw a fit over practically anything, and it doesn’t always make sense.
+When you live with a toddler, it often feels like you are living with a tiny timebomb.
+You tiptoe around to avoid an explosion, but toddlers can throw a fit over almost anything.

-Toddlers are unpredictable.
-That makes it a trying stage for parents.
-The best way to describe toddler tantrums would be as a massive wave of intense emotions (1).
+Toddlers are unpredictable, which makes this stage incredibly trying for parents.
+The best way to describe a tantrum is a massive wave of intense emotions that your child cannot yet control (1).

-Tantrums look different from child to child — some scream, and others cry.
-It’s not unusual for toddlers to bang their heads or hold their breath.
-Some will resort to hurting the nearest person by kicking, hitting or biting.
+Tantrums look different for every child.
+Some scream, while others sob uncontrollably.
+It is not unusual for toddlers to bang their heads, hold their breath, or get physical by kicking, hitting, or biting.

 Note About Breath Holding Spells